3. Continuous integration#

 What is CI?#

-Continuous Integration (CI) refers to checks and tests that are triggered by events that occur on GitHub such as commit pushes, pull requests, and even merges to a GitHub repository.
-In the pyOpenSci organization, each commit triggers at least one or more automated CI workflows.
-For the pyOpenSci website repository and our online books such as the Python packaging guidebook that is written using Sphinx, this build will:
+Continuous Integration (CI) refers to checks and tests that are triggered by events that occur within a GitHub repository such as pushing a commit, opening a pull request, and merging a pull request.
+In the pyOpenSci organization, each commit that is pushed to a GitHub repository triggers at least one or more automated CI workflows.
+For the pyOpenSci website repository and our online books such as the Python packaging guidebook, this build will:

 • Build the live rendered version of the online content with any changes added in the current commit(s) or pull requests.